June-Tree/Godot-Source-Code-Obfuscator/README.md

 ## Authors notes

   I'm by no means an expert in Godot.
 In fact, I'm still learning how it works because I heard so much about it, and I've always wanted to make games.
-But...I also heard about how easy it is to extract game files, access their source codes, and essentially steal from someone who likely spent a lot of time and possibly money to create something they genuinely care about.
+But...I also heard about how easy it is to extract godot game files, access their source codes, and essentially steal from someone who likely spent a lot of time and possibly money to create something they genuinely care about.
 So I made these.
   Feel free to modify any sections or details to better fit your needs!

 ### Future plans